pod-to-pdf/Pod-To-PDF-API6-raku/README.md

 ### Status

 `Pod::To::PDF::API6` is on a near equal footing to [Pod::To::PDF](https://github.com/pod-to-pdf/Pod-To-PDF-raku), with regard to general rendering, handling of internal and external links, table-of-contents, footnotes and indexing.

-The experimental Pod::To::PDF::API6::Async will render faster for larger documents, at the expense of using more CPU cores and memory.

 The `Pod::To::PDF::Lite` module currently renders faster than this module (by about 2x).
 However it isn't doing links, table of contents, or accessibility tagging.